pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1016 Quorum and Microservices

+Well today I finished to read the document with a quorum implementation, and I learn some concepts about microservices how API Gateways and Service Mesh.

 ##### Day 1015 Quorum

-Today I was learning about the Quorum, this is the minum number of votes that a dsitribute transaction can be considered true, I do a basic implementation with Java, and I was reading the PDF document that wrote Dale Skee about this topic in 1982, tomorrow I leanr more about this.
+Today I was learning about the Quorum, this is the minimum number of votes that a distributed transaction can be considered true, I do a basic implementation with Java, and I was reading the PDF document that wrote Dale Skee about this topic in 1982, tomorrow I learn more about this.

 ##### Day 1014 Rate API Limits

-I have problems with an external API, I need to call this API very fast but your limits don't permit this, I think in two posible solutions apply delay or make the HTTP request more slow.
+I have problems with an external API, I need to call this API very fast but your limits don't permit this, I think in two possible solutions apply delay or make the HTTP request more slow.

 ##### Day 1013 Modern Technologies and Old Tools

-This day I have problems with Kotlin and Maven, Kotlin is a great programming language but sometimes I be crazy with basic configurations for make that the project is run, with Gradle sometimes is the same way, for this reason I like frameworks how Spring that have all things ready to work.
+This day I have problems with Kotlin and Maven, Kotlin is a great programming language, but sometimes I be crazy with basic configurations for make that the project is run, with Gradle sometimes is the same way, for this reason I like frameworks how Spring that have all things ready to work.

 ##### Day 1012 Read and read